How to manage a micromanager boss

 Decide how honest to be.

-Executive coach Marian Thier agreed with all the standard career advice about micromanager bosses; she assists clients to implement the advice to improve their on-the-job situations.
+Executive coach Marian Thier agreed with all the standard career advice on micromanager bosses; she assists clients to implement the advice to improve their on-the-job situations.
 But once all those strategies fail, she sympathizes with an employee who said to her micromanager boss, "You're watching much too closely.
 I'm a professional and will accomplish the task on time and done correctly.
 Surely you must have something better to do with your time than watch over my shoulder."

 Sometimes it is worth the risk to tell the truth; sometimes not.
 Notice what happened when other employees told the truth.
 Did things improve or worsen?
 Observational data can help you choose what to do.